AllenNeuralDynamics/aind-metadata-entry-js/README.md

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+It is suggested that the app is opened on Google Chrome.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.